jrheard/blog/_drafts/hypothesis-and-pexpect.md

 <asciinema-player src="{{ site.baseurl }}/password_checker_cast.json?v=1" rows="12" cols="90" autoplay="true"></asciinema-player>

-This program should prompt the user for their username, student ID, and password, and it should print out the string GOOD or BAD to indicate whether or not the password is "valid" (see the [assignment writeup][passwords] for more details).
+This program should prompt the user for their username, student ID, and password, and it should print out the string GOOD or BAD to indicate whether or not the password is "valid"; see the [assignment writeup][passwords] for more details.

 Testing
 =======